Kamieniu/angular-style-guide/README.md

 There are 2 ways to write html code in Angular application.
 There's no real difference between having an embedded template and an external template.

-**For the developer, however, there are a number of differences that you have to consider.**
+"...**For the developer, however, there are a number of differences that you have to consider.**

 You get better code completion and inline support in your editor/IDE in most cases when the HTML is in a separate .html file.
 (IntelliJ IDEA, at least, supports HTML for inline templates and strings)
 There is a convenience factor to having code and the associated HTML in the same file.
 It's easier to see how the two relate to each other.